 - Doctoral supervision

-I am an honorary Police Firearms Instructor and fellow of the HEA.
-I write the technical pages of the San Fairy Ann Cycling club magazine, "Milestone".
+I am an Honorary National Fireams Instructor (NFI), a fellow of the HEA and write the technical pages of the San Fairy Ann Cycling club magazine, "Milestone".

 My research work has been recognized externally be several national and international bodies.
 My work has been solicited for (re)publication here and in France, the US and Australia.
-I have presented twice at the National Policing Conference, trained police officers in Jordan, and in 2016, was made an Honorary Firearms Instructor with Kent Police.
+I have presented twice at the National Policing Conference, trained police officers in Jordan and in Kent Police.
 In 2018 I gave a keynote address at the CCCU Annual Teaching and Learning Conference on Partnership in Learning and the co-creation of knowledge.
-Other invitations include to Birmingham University to present on Gilles Deleuze; to join a conference panel at the American Education Research Association conference and, in 2020, undertake a research grant assessment for the Social Sciences & Humanities Research Council of Canada.
-I am currently PI on a research project involving three partner universities in Palestine and collator for a research project on the effects of Covid 19.
+Other invitations include to Birmingham University to present on Gilles Deleuze and undertake a research grant assessment for the Social Sciences & Humanities Research Council of Canada.
+I am currently PI on a research project involving three partner universities in Palestine and the collator for a research project on the effects of Covid 19.

 Publications and research outputs